Grantee Directory

 Coalition for Community Schools Excellence

-To preserve and develop more high-quality schools serving low-income students by elevating community voice and ensuring that families and students are represented in school and citywide strategy development.
+To preserve and develop more high-quality schools serving low-income students by elevating community voices and ensuring that families and students are represented in school and citywide strategy development.

 Grant amount: $300,000